davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 1. Drag the Timeseries widget onto the board
 1. Under "Choose metrics and events," change the "Get" value to "apache.net.hits" and click "Save."

-Repeat these steps to add three other Timeseries widgets, replacing the "Get" value with the following:
+Repeat the steps above to add three other Timeseries widgets, replacing the "Get" value with the following:
 1. "mysql.performance.queries"
 1. "functionCalls.count"
 1. "functionTime.duration.avg"